jiritobolka/jiritobolka.github.io/_posts/2014-08-13-chord-chart-to-analyze-sales.md

 First of all select metric and attributes that you want to use in your visualization.

 Remember that you must specify an object identifier.
-The example can be `label.opp_owner.id.name` for attribute or `afSEwRwdbMeQ` for fact.
+The example can be `label.opp_owner.id.name` for attribute (Opportunity Owner) or `afSEwRwdbMeQ` for fact (Sales Amount).

 See the example output below.
 The data is exported in a raw format.
 Data is not cross-tabulated.
 Let's see how it looks in Javascript.